GoogleChrome/web.dev/src/site/content/en/blog/preload-optional-fonts/index.md

 This occurs even if the font is stored in the browser's disk cache and can load well before the block period is complete.

-Optimizations have landed In Chrome 82 to entirely remove the first render cycle for optional fonts that are preloaded with [`<link rel="preload'>`](https://web.dev/codelab-preload-web-fonts/).
+Optimizations have landed for Chrome 83 to entirely remove the first render cycle for optional fonts that are preloaded with [`<link rel="preload'>`](https://web.dev/codelab-preload-web-fonts/).
 Instead, rendering is blocked until the custom font has finished loading or a certain period of time has passed.
 This timeout period is currently set at 100ms, but may possibly change in the near